YangLinyi/yanglinyi.github.io/_pages/about.md

 <span style="color:red; font-size: 100%">**Actively Employing Interns/RAs, Masters, and PhDs**</span>

-I am excited to announce that I will join the Statistics and Data Science Department at Southern University of Science and Technology (SUSTech) as the independent principal investigator, leading the GenAI Lab.
-I plan to recruit PhD students and several Postdoc/RA/Visiting Students in the upcoming cycle.
+I will join the Statistics and Data Science Department at Southern University of Science and Technology (SUSTech) as the independent principal investigator, leading the GenAI Lab.
+I plan to recruit PhD students and several Postdoc/RA/Visiting Students.
 PhD students will be admitted in Fall 2025, and Postdoc/RA/Visiting Students can join in 2025.

 Previously, I was fortunately supervised by Prof. Jun Wang at UCL, Prof. Barry Smyth at UCD, and Prof. Yue Zhang.
 My research interests are building AI co-scientists, enhancing LLMs' reasoning capabilities, and designing open-ended curiosity-driven exploration-based methods.
 If you are looking for Interns/RAs and PhDs, please do not hesitate to contact me via email: yanglinyiucd[at]gmail[dot]com